Him All Along

 "Him All Along" is a song by American rapper Gunna.
 It was released through YSL Records and 300 Entertainment on October 18, 2024, as the lead single from his sixth studio album, The Last Wun (2025).
 Gunna wrote the song with producers Turbo and Yung Bleu.

 Composition

 The song has a mid-tempo and relaxed beat.
 Lyrically, Gunna boasts his wealthy lifestyle, including his imported foreign car and clothes, and his overall success, such as reaching his goals, supporting his team, and selling out shows at both Barclays Center and Madison Square Garden.

 Critical reception

 Elaina Bernstein of Hypebeast remarked the song proves Gunna and Turbo "to be one of the most locked in rapper-production duos in the current hip-hop space."
 Shawn Grant of The Source wrote the song "highlights Gunna's evolving signature style, with introspective verses that lead into a powerful, emotionally charged refrain.
 Blending uplifting energy with stark reflection, the single showcases Gunna at his most thoughtful and poignant."

+HotNewHipHop ranked the song as the 12th best rap song of 2025.